 Apart from climatic conditions, human activities also impacted land suitability.
 Land degradation resulting from deforestation within the Ukaguru and Rubeho forest reserves, as a result of charcoal production and agriculture expansion, has caused land degradation and disturbance to local water catchments.
-Urbanization in fast-growing towns like Gairo, Kilosa, Mikumi, Kimamba, and Dumila has changed land use patterns, promoted soil erosion and diminishing arable land for irrigation.
+Urbanization in fast-growing towns like Gairo, Kilosa, Mikumi, Kimamba, and Dumila has changed land use patterns, indorsed soil erosion and diminished arable land for irrigation.
 Permanent water bodies expansion and protected forest reserves have also limited the extent of irrigable land.
 These socio-environmental processes show that climate change is not the only driving factor behind irrigation issues, but that human activities and land use changes also play important roles.

 The implications of the findings above highlight the paramount importance of climate-resilient irrigation practices.
 With climatically stressed locations reducing due to lower suitability, sustainable land and water management practices should be accorded topmost priority.
-Adaptation measures like wise utilization of water by means of rainwater harvesting, better irrigation facilities, afforestation and land reclamation in order to avoid further degradation in marginally suitable locations, and Climate-smart agriculture practices like drought-tolerant crops and conservation agriculture in order to enhance productivity under change.
+Adaptation measures likewise utilization of water using rainwater harvesting, better irrigation facilities, afforestation and land reclamation to avoid further degradation in marginally suitable locations, and climate-smart agriculture practices like drought-tolerant crops and conservation agriculture to enhance productivity under change.

 Overall, the study points out that climatic and human-induced factors together impact land suitability for surface irrigation in Kilosa district.
 The trends that have been observed emphasize the necessity of integrated management of water resources and forward-looking policy measures for ensuring the sustainability of irrigation agriculture under changing climatic scenarios.